Flexpa Link

 The payer's endpoint returned an invalid state parameter.

-Flexpa was unable to synchronize the data successfully to the cache after authorization.
+Flexpa was unable to synchronize the patient's data successfully after authorization.

 The payer's endpoint did not grant access to the patient.
 This may occur if the patient clicks "do not consent" on some payer consent screens but can also occur for other reasons.